 top of page

-The Delusion of Financial Materialism -- Why It's Fallacious
+The Delusion of Financial Materialism -- Why It's Fallacious (And Philosocom's Subcategory On Shallowness)

-A beautiful house.
+A beautiful shopping mall.

 To be frank with you all, I'm not a generally happy person.
 Whenever I'm not sad, I'm either lost in my thoughts or exhausted by this work (and I'm working by choice).
 Sure, there are times of joy here and there, but in general, there is...
 I don't know what, exactly, as I'm too busy being lost in my thoughts.